msfninja/paycheck-server/SECURITY.md

 **Last revised: 2022-03-12**

-This is the security policy of `node-tmpl`.
+This is the security policy of `paycheck-server`.
 Its intend is to inform you on how to report security vulnerabilities that might be discovered within the code of this repository.

-Before proceeding reporting the vulnerability, though, please find out below what versions of `node-tmpl` are supported for security updates.
+Before proceeding reporting the vulnerability, though, please find out below what versions of `paycheck-server` are supported for security updates.

 # Supported Versions